xlliu7/E2E-TAD/README.md

 ## 3.Training by Yourself
 To be done.
 We are still checking the codebase.
-Plan to add official support of training in the next week.
+Plan to add official support of training ~~in the next week~~ later.
 <!-- (Preview version) -->

 <!-- We include the training code.
 But it is still being tested.
 You can try it and report problems to me. -->